getredash/website/src/pages/kb/data-sources/mongodb-setup.md

 source configuration and we also include it in the connection string.
 This is usually required on shared hosts like MLab.

+### Troubleshooting

+**Error: "SSL handshake failed: [SSL: CERTIFICATE_VERIFY_FAILED] certificate verify failed"**

+This usually happens when your MongoDB server is using self signed certificates.
+You can either switch to a properly signed certificate or just add the `ssl_cert_reqs=CERT_NONE` option to your Connection String.